 SCI and its subsidiaries have land held for development consisting primarily of eleven sites that are owned or leased, which includes 368 acres in the Las Vegas valley, 1,321 acres in northern California and 200 acres in Reno, Nevada.
-The primary gaming-entitled land owned by SCI and its subsidiaries in the Las Vegas valley consists of 77 acres of land (106 acres including those leased or under contract) on which the Wild Wild West is located and the surrounding area, 71 acres located at the intersection of Durango Road and the Southern Beltway/Interstate 215 in the southwest area of Las Vegas, 58 acres also located in southwest Las Vegas at the intersection of Town Center and Interstate 215, 45 acres in the master-planned community of Inspirada located in Henderson, Nevada, 61 acres located on the southern end of Las Vegas Boulevard at Cactus Avenue of which [SCI or OTHER SCI ENTITY] leases and has an option to purchase 2.5 acres, and 30 acres on Boulder Highway at the site formerly known as the Castaways Hotel Casino and Bowling Center.
+The primary gaming-entitled land owned by SCI and its subsidiaries in the Las Vegas valley consists of 77 acres of land (106 acres including those leased or under contract) on which the Wild Wild West is located and the surrounding area, 71 acres located at the intersection of Durango Road and the Southern Beltway/Interstate 215 in the southwest area of Las Vegas, 58 acres also located in southwest Las Vegas at the intersection of Town Center and Interstate 215, 45 acres in the master-planned community of Inspirada located in Henderson, Nevada, 61 acres located on the southern end of Las Vegas Boulevard at Cactus Avenue of which SCI leases and has an option to purchase 2.5 acres, and 30 acres on Boulder Highway at the site formerly known as the Castaways Hotel Casino and Bowling Center.

 In December 2008, SCI amended the lease and purchase agreement for the 19-acre parcel of land on which the Wild Wild West is located.
-Under the amended agreement, [SCI OR OTHER SCI ENTITY] Tropicana Station, Inc. has an option to purchase the land on or before December 28, 2011, for a purchase price of \$36 million.
+Under the amended agreement, Tropicana Station, Inc. has an option to purchase the land on or before December 28, 2011, for a purchase price of \$36 million.
 The exercise of that option, however, is tied to and conditioned upon the concurrent exercise of four other options to acquire separate parcels of property.
 All five options must be exercised in unison, with the aggregate purchase price totaling \$60 million.
 The amended lease also includes options to purchase the land in July 2023, 2044 and 2065 for a purchase price equal to fair market value as of July 2022, 2043 and 2064, respectively.

 The properties and options associated with the Wild Wild West are among the Landco Assets to be transferred, directly or indirectly, to the designee of the Landco Lenders under the Plan.
+The revenues generated by the Wild Wild West property are not sufficient to meet the rent payments, and the deficiency will be approximately \$1.6 million per year starting January 2011.
+In addition to generating negative cash flow, the Debtors believe that the option prices for acquiring the property are substantially above market and therefore have no value to SCI.